-The risk of getting this form of breast implant associated lymphoma is extremely low (occuring between 1 in 2,207 and 1 in 86,029 women undergoing of breast implant procedures)2.
+The risk of getting this form of breast implant associated lymphoma is extremely low (occurring between 1 in 2,207 and 1 in 86,029 women undergoing breast implant procedures) 4.
 ALCL is treated by removal of the capsule (the membrane surrounding the implant).
 We do not recommend textured implants for augmentation.

-Breast cancer, a relatively common form of cancer for women, has not been linked to breast implants.
-Women with breast implant are not more likely to have cancer, and there is not a delay in diagnosis because of interference with mammogram or ultrasound.
+Breast cancer, a relatively common form of cancer for women, has not been linked to breast implants 5.
+Women with breast implants are not more likely to have cancer, and there is not a delay in diagnosis because of interference with mammogram or ultrasound.